TumblThreeApp/TumblThree/README.md

 * Download of photo, video (only tumblr.com hosted), text, audio, quote, conversation, link and question posts.
 * Download meta information for photo, video and audio posts.
 * Downloads inlined photos and videos (e.g. photos embedded in question&answer posts).
+* Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
 * Support for downloading Imgur, Gfycat, Webmshare, Mixtape, Lolisafe, Uguu, Catbox and SafeMoe linked files in tumblr posts.
 * Download of safe mode/NSFW blogs.
 * Allows to download only original content of the blog and skip reblogged posts.